greendinosaur/check-confluence/README.md

 # check-confluence
 Simple python classes that check a given Confluence URL exists on a server.

+This has been tested against a Confluence cloud instance.
+Unknown as to whether it works on Confluence Server.

 To use:
 * ensure there is a *config.ini* file in the root folder with the parameters set correctly.
 This is used to define the Confluence instance to call.
 Check out the *EXAMPLEconfig.ini* file for the parameters
 * Pass in the username and password used to authenticate against Confluence into an instance of *ConfluenceRequest*